 Olivier Chamard / Geneva Academy

 The programme is structured around four modules that provide a solid theoretical and practical knowledge of the law that applies to armed conflicts.
-Modules are complemented by a five-day intensive extracurricular seminar, Leading in the Human Rights Council, and the writing of a master’s thesis.
+Modules are complemented by a five-day intensive extracurricular seminar, Leading in the Human Rights Council, and the writing of a master’s paper.